 During this period of Roman rule, a new faith, Christianity, emerged from Judaism.
 Jesus and his early followers were Jews.
-But as Christianity spread after the Romans executed Jesus, early Christians distanced themselves from Jews.
-This was partly to avoid being persecuted by the Romans.
+But as Christianity spread after the Roman governor Pontius Pilate had Jesus executed, early Christians distanced themselves from Jews.
+This was partly to avoid being persecuted by Roman leaders.
 Christianity and Judaism eventually became separate and competing religions.
 By the 300s, Christianity became the official religion of the Roman Empire.
 Jews remained a minority.